Subhro1225/Subhro1225/README.md

-# Hi there 👋,
-<br>My name is Subhrodeep Bhattacharjee
+# Hi there 👋, My name is Subhrodeep Bhattacharjee

 🎓I am a 2nd year BCA student, interested in learning new languages and developing projects on them.
 <br> 🤝 Looking forward to contributing to open source projects and collaborating with fellow developers